yunliUNC/HPRep/README.md

 **bedtools 2.29**

 ## Inputs
-1. Bam file derived from bwa aligned, sorted, and merged fastq files
+1. Bam file: can be obtained from fastq files by applying <em>bwa</em> align, sort, and merge (detailed below)
-2. Genomic features file
+2. Genomic features file: can be downloaded from [Genomic features](http://enhancer.sdsc.edu/yunjiang/resources/genomic_features/)
-3. 1-D ChIP peaks from MACS2
+3. 1-D ChIP peaks: can be obtained by running MACS2 on corresponding ChIP-seq data, or on short-range reads

-The bam file can be generated using bwa and samtools starting from the individual paired end fastq files using
+The bam file can be generated using <em>bwa</em> and <em>samtools</em> starting from the individual paired end fastq files using
 ```
 bwa mem -t threads index_file fastq_file1 > sample_R1.bwa
 bwa mem -t threads index_file fastq_file2 > sample_R2.bwa